project8/cicada/documentation/ValidationLog.rst

 New Features:
 '''''''''''''
-* Classes TProcessedTrackData and KTMultiTrackEventData defined across Katydid and Cicada namespaces
+* Classes TProcessedTrackData and TMultiTrackEventData defined across Katydid and Cicada namespaces